Sunday, 14 October 2007

 4 TV shows I love:

-but I've occasionally seen AbFab – pure genius.
+I haven’t got a TV, but I've occasionally seen AbFab – pure genius.
 When I am very old I'm going to be a TV addict and have the History Channel, etc.

 Radio 4: The Archers / Dead Ringers / A Good Read